 - 1.1.
 Names and brief profiles with annual turnover of the proposed promoters/ shareholders of the applicant along with their contact details (specify the name and contact details of the coordinating member for the project). - 1.2.
 Indicate the nature and location of existing operations of the applicant. - 1.3.
 Relevant experience of the applicant in the focus cluster/value chain. - 1.4.
 Details of past experience in domestic retail of horticulture produce and backward linkage. - 1.5.
-Financial details of the applicant entity such as net-worth, net current asset and debt equity ratio and turnover along with audited Balance sheets for the last 3 years or Chartered Accountant (CA) Certificates. - 1.6.
+Financial details of the applicant entity such as net-worth, net current asset and debt equity ratio and turnover along with audited Balance sheets for the last 3 years or Chartered Accountant (CA) Certificates.
+In the case of companies, CA certificates need to be certified by their statutory auditor(s). - 1.6.
 A brief note as to why the applicant is keen to undertake the development of the LSVC project in the respective the city, their vision, etc. - 1.7.
 In case of formation of a new Entity, the details of the Entity, including the shareholding pattern. - 1.8.
 Any other relevant information that would establish the credentials and suitability of the promoters in the context of the scheme.